WordPress/openverse/ingestion_server/README.md

 The current Docker hub image is at [openverse/ingestion_server](https://hub.docker.com/r/openverse/ingestion_server) but the image previously lived at [creativecommons/ingestion_server](https://hub.docker.com/r/creativecommons/ingestion_server).

-The version numbering for the Docker image appears to be a standalone semver value, seperate from the repository version.
+The version numbering for the Docker image appears to be a standalone semver value, separate from the repository version.